 Technical architect jobs

 Technical architect is a general job title referring to the person who supervises an organisation's technical work (or IT architecture as it's referred to).
-However, it can be divided into a number of more specific roles that fall within the same field.
-For example:
+However, it can be divided into more specific roles that fall within the same field: These include:

 - Applications (or software) architects take the lead on individual parts of major IT projects and also carry out hands-on technical tasks.